Great Wolf Lodge Resort Vacations from $89 Per Night + 13 Helpful Tips for Booking Your Trip

 1. Save BIG with package deals.

-Right now, for a limited time, Groupon is offering stays for as low as $99 per night at select locations from April through June with accommodations made to protect you and your family by following all applicable guidelines concerning COVID-19 safety.
+Right now and for a limited time, Groupon is offering stays for as low as $89 per night at select locations on select dates from September through December.
+Note that all locations are making accommodations to protect you and your family by following all applicable guidelines concerning COVID-19 safety.

 Check out the deals these locations are currently offering…